rust-lang/cargo/src/doc/build-script.md

 * A common dependency allows centralizing logic on discovering `libfoo` itself (or building it from source).
 * These dependencies are easily overridable.

+## Building libgit2

+Now that we've got libgit2's dependencies sorted out, we need to actually write the build script.
+We're not going to look at specific snippets of code here and instead only take a look at the high-level details of the build script of `libgit2-sys`.
+This is not recommending all packages follow this strategy, but rather just outlining one specific strategy.

+The first step of the build script should do is to query whether libgit2 is already installed on the host system.
+To do this we'll leverage the preexisting tool `pkg-config` (when its available).
+We'll also use a `build-dependencies` section to refactor out all the `pkg-config` related code (or someone's already done that!).

+If `pkg-config` failed to find libgit2, or if `pkg-config` just wasn't installed, the next step is to build libgit2 from bundled source code (distributed as part of `libgit2-sys` itself).
+There are a few nuances when doing so that we need to take into account, however:

+* The build system of libgit2, `cmake`, needs to be able to find libgit2's optional dependency of libssh2.
+We're sure we've already built it (it's a Cargo dependency), we just need to communicate this information.
+To do this we leverage the metadata format to communicate information between build scripts.
+In this example the libssh2 package printed out `cargo:root=...` to tell us where libssh2 is installed at, and we can then pass this along to cmake with the `CMAKE_PREFIX_PATH` environment variable.

+* We'll need to handle some `CFLAGS` values when compiling C code (and tell `cmake` about this).
+Some flags we may want to pass are `-m64` for 64-bit code, `-m32` for 32-bit code, or `-fPIC` for 64-bit code as well.

+* Finally, we'll invoke `cmake` to place all output into the `OUT_DIR` environment variable, and then we'll print the necessary metadata to instruct rustc how to link to libgit2.

+Most of the functionality of this build script is easily refactorable into common dependencies, so our build script isn't quite as intimidating as this descriptions!
+In reality it's expected that build scripts are quite succinct by farming logic such as above to build dependencies.